Finding support and connecting with people living with

 - Podcasts and blogs by people with MBC

-- Friends and family
+- Talk to your friends and family